Chirri

-Carlos Monje Serrano (born 6 June 1990), commonly known as Chirri is a Spanish footballer who plays for Mérida AD as a forward.
+Carlos Monje Serrano (born 6 June 1990), commonly known as Chirri is a Spanish footballer who plays for Andorran Penya Encarnada as a forward.

 Club career

 Born in Badajoz, Chirri arrived at the youth academy of Deportivo de La Coruña in 2006 from Mérida AD.
 He was promoted to the B-team in 2008.
 He scored his first goal for the club in the 85th minute of a 1–0 victory against Barakaldo CF.

 On 19 July 2011, Chirri signed for CD Teruel but left after one season, when he moved to Arroyo.
 After representing Xerez and Cerceda in quick succession which played in Tercera División, he returned to the third tier with Lucena on 11 July 2014.
 His debut came on 24 August, when he featured in a 2–2 draw with Granada B.

 On 16 January 2015, Chirri moved abroad and signed for Polish I liga club MKP Pogoń Siedlce.
 On 13 April, he scored his only goal for the club, netting the lone goal in a victory against Olimpia Grudziądz.

 After having returned to Spain with CF Gavà in 2015, he switched to FC Jumilla after one season on 3 February 2016.